-He followed the sidewalk, careful not to trip over the slabs of concrete that had been pushed up by tree roots.
+He followed the sidewalk, careful not to trip over the slabs of concrete pushed up by tree roots.
 Someone had smashed a Coke bottle against the curb.
 Tiny black ants salvaged on the sticky green shards of glass.
 A stray dog, scrawny and threadbare as an old pillow, ran up.
 Despite its lot in life, it appeared to be overjoyed with its freedom.
 It sniffed at the toe of Tio's shoe before it became distracted by the noise of a motorcycle starting.
 The motorcycle took off, and all was silent but the birds—mourning doves—who cooed a familiar dirge.

 A young man stepped out from behind what was left of an old tree.
 He wore a slick, black-leather jacket with shinny silver buckles and no shirt underneath.
 Dozens of blue tattoos were painted across his chest.
 His eyes were bloodshot and swollen, rimmed with violet.
 He sniffed deeply to suck a stream of snot back up his nose.
 They stared at each other for seconds.
 The man couldn't be more than 20, and clearly there was something terribly wrong with him.
 The man sniffed again and nervously picked at a scab on his cheek.

 "Do you have any money?
 I need money," the man said.

 Tio said nothing, nor did he move.

 "Can you hear me, vejio?
 Or are you deaf?"